ephemeralrogue/emissary/Readme.md

 emissary
 =========
-A super simple oauth2 API for node.js, set up as an ES Module with object delegation.
-Emissary negotiates the exchange of an authorization code for an access token.
-This API allows users to authenticate against OAUTH2 providers, and thus act as OAuth2 consumers.
+Simple OAuth & OAuth2 interaction library, utilizing ES6 modules and JavaScript object delegation.
+Emissary negotiates the exchange of an authentication code for an access token.
+Provides simplified client access and allows for construction of more complex apis and OAuth/OAuth2 providers.

+Note: OAuth & OAuth 1.0a is still in development.

 This was modified from the node-auth library at https://github.com/ciaranj/node-oauth.